Initial Steps for Treating a Tick Bite and Reducing the Risk of Infection

 If you have discovered an embedded tick on your body, it is critical to remove it properly and have it tested.
 To do this correctly, use tweezers with a very fine point.
 Grasp the tick as close to the surface of your skin as possible and pull upward firmly but slowly.
 Place the tick in a sealed plastic bag and send it to a lab for analysis to determine what diseases it may be carrying.
 This method is the most effective way to understand what you are dealing with.

 It is strongly recommended to initiate treatment promptly without waiting for lab results.
 A positive test is not required to begin treatments.
 Lyme testing is often unreliable; therefore, prioritizing immediate treatment is advised.
-If you have developed the distinctive bulls-eye rash (which only occurs in approximately one-third of cases), this can be considered a positive indication of infection.
+If you have developed the distinctive bulls-eye rash (which only occurs in approximately one-third of cases), this can be considered a positive indication of Lyme.
 However, the absence of a bulls-eye rash does not necessarily indicate that there is no infection.

 The steps listed for treating a tick bite should be followed regardless of the presence of symptoms.
-It is possible to have Lyme disease and or coinfection(s) in your bloodstream without showing any symptoms, as it may remain dormant until an opportunity arises.
+It is possible to have Lyme disease and or coinfections in your bloodstream without showing any symptoms, as it may remain dormant until an opportunity arises.
 It is crucial to prioritize treatment first.

 “At tick bite: Remove tick, liberally apply Andrographis tincture to bite site, cover with a moistened glob of bentonite clay, cover that with thin cotton, and leave on for twelve to twenty-four hours.
 (From reports, this seems to prevent active infection nearly every time.)”
 Taken from Healing Lyme page 216